 One of the biggest fears that adoptive parents face is that the birth mother will make an adoption plan and then change her mind before the adoption becomes official.

-Most birth mothers will not change their mind after their baby is placed with an adoptive family.
-I have seen research indicating that out of 800 adoptions, only 11 have changed their mind after the baby is placed with a family.
+Typically, a birth mother will not change her mind after their baby is placed with an adoptive family.
+I have seen research indicating that out of 800 adoptions, only 11 have changed their mind after they place their baby with a family.
 When this happens, it will be very painful for the soon-to-be parents.
 The pain of losing the baby after he or she is born is horrible.
-However, it’s harder to deal with situations where the new parents become attached before the baby is removed from their home.
+However, it’s harder to deal with situations where the new parents become attached before the baby is reclaimed.

 Make sure when you choose adoption that you do your research.
 It is important to ask the adoption professional what percentage of birth mothers actually go through with the adoption.
 If the numbers are high, this is a good sign, but if there are a lot of mothers that change their mind and the adoptions do not go through, chances are you should find a new adoption professional.
 Something might be wrong with their policies or procedures.
 If it seems like a lot of birth mothers at the agency are changing their minds, move to another one.